 By Mengyu Yang

 Olivia Campbell is an advocate for prison reform and has been bringing attention to COVID-related negligence in CDCR.
-She spoke to the Vanguard about the dire conditions incarcerated men at CA Medical Facility (CMF) are facing as a result of the prison’s mishandling of COVID-19 outbreaks.
+She spoke to us about the dire conditions incarcerated men at CA Medical Facility (CMF) are facing as a result of the prison’s mishandling of COVID-19 outbreaks.

 As of January 29, CMF has had 695 total confirmed cases, within a population of 1991 people.
 It has reported 8 deaths thus far.

 The number of positive cases increased from 2 to 58 in just 5 days.
 There was not a single drop in numbers until January 6, 25 days into the outbreak, with the numbers going up as much as 50 or 58 in a single day on a few occasions.

 According to Olivia, CMF went under lockdown on December 12 due to the rising cases.

 Prior to the outbreak, she says correctional officers refused to wear masks and the incarcerated population had no access to cleaning supplies for months.
 “Some [officers] are moving around from positive to negative units, socializing with other [officers].”

 Moreover, new masks were not distributed to the population until December 24– 12 days after the outbreak.
 Before that, some had to use old masks that had “worn out to the point of being defective.”

 Those who tested positive are being sent to D-dorm for quarantine.
 Before the pandemic, it was used to house dogs being trained by incarcerated men through the Paws for Life program.
 The dorms are less than sanitary, as they were not cleaned prior to establishing it as a quarantine unit.

 “Staff are not stepping up to help to clean, and the few incarcerated who are well enough to clean are not being given adequate cleaning supplies,” Olivia says.